-- c.
+- demonstration. - b.
+Performance Metrics.
+Per 42 CFR 431.428, the Monitoring Reports must document the impact of the demonstration in providing insurance coverage to members and the uninsured population, as well as outcomes of care, quality and cost of care, and access to care.
+This must also include the results of member satisfaction surveys, if conducted, grievances and appeals.
+The required monitoring and performance metrics must be included in writing in the Monitoring Reports, and must follow the framework provided by CMS to support federal tracking and analysis. - c.
 Budget Neutrality and Financial Reporting Requirements.
 Per 42 CFR 431.428, the Monitoring Reports must document the financial performance of the demonstration.
 The state must provide an updated budget neutrality workbook with every Monitoring Report that meets all the reporting requirements for monitoring budget neutrality set forth in the General Financial Requirements section of these STCs, including the submission of corrected budget neutrality data upon request.
 In addition, the state must report quarterly and annual expenditures associated with the populations affected by this demonstration on the Form CMS-64.
 Administrative costs for this demonstration should be reported separately on the CMS-64. - d.
 Evaluation Activities and Interim Findings.
 Per 42 CFR 431.428, the Monitoring Reports must document any results of the demonstration to date per the evaluation hypotheses.
 Additionally, the state must include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed. - e.
-SUD and SMI/SED Health IT.
-The state must include a summary of progress on the performance measures identified in the SMI/SED Monitoring Protocol as outlined in STC 66.". - 128.
+SUD Health IT.
+The state must include a summary of progress made in regards to SUD Health IT requirements outlined in STC 57. - 115.
 Corrective Action.
 If federal monitoring indicates that demonstration features may not be operating as intended, CMS reserves the right to require the state to submit a corrective action plan to CMS for approval.
-This may be an interim step to withdrawing waivers or expenditure authorities, as outlined in STC 13. - 129.
+This may be an interim step to withdrawing waivers or expenditure authorities, as outlined in STC 13. - 116.
 Close-Out Operational Report.
 Within 120 calendar days prior to the expiration of the demonstration, the state must submit a Draft Close-Out Report to CMS for comments. - a.
 The draft final report must comply with the most current Guidance from CMS. - b.
 The state will present to and participate in a discussion with CMS on the Close-Out report. - c.
 The state must take into consideration CMS' comments for incorporation into the final Close-Out Report. - d.
 The Final Close-Out Report is due to CMS no later than 30 calendar days after receipt of CMS' comments. - e.
-A delay in submitting the draft or final version of the Close-Out Report may subject the state to penalties described in STC 122. - 130.
+A delay in submitting the draft or final version of the Close-Out Report may subject the state to penalties described in STC 109. - 117.
 Post Award Forum.
 Pursuant to 42 CFR 431.420(c), within six (6) months of the demonstration's implementation, and annually thereafter, the state must afford the public with an opportunity to provide meaningful comment on the progress of the demonstration.
 At least 30 calendar days prior to the date of the planned public forum, the state must publish the date, time and location of the forum in a prominent location on its website.
 The state must also post the most recent annual report on its website with the public forum announcement.
-Pursuant to 42 CFR 431.420(c), the state must include a summary of the comments in the Monitoring Report associated with the quarter in which the forum was held, as well as in its compiled Annual Monitoring Report. - 131.
-Deferral of Federal Financial Participation (FFP) from IMD claiming for Insufficient Progress Toward Milestones.
-Up to \$5,000,000 in FFP for services in
+Pursuant to 42 CFR 431.420(c), the state must include a summary of the comments in the Monitoring Report associated with the quarter in which the forum was held, as well as in its compiled Annual Report.